parvazreza00/javaScript_projects_tutorial/README.md

 - Feature 3

 ### How to Run
-Instructions on how to run the project.
+Instructions on how to run the project,

 <!-- Repeat the above structure for all 10 projects -->